‘RHONY’ Luann De Lesseps Caught On Tape Trashing Husband Tom

 RHONY cast member Bethenny Frankel was the one who broke the news about Tom’s indiscretions to De Lesseps.

-D’Agostino apologized to Luann but inside sources say that “Luann was worried that it would happen again and called her friend to get advice.”
+D’Agostino apologized to Luann, but inside sources say that “Luann was worried that it would happen again and called her friend to get advice.”

 Apparently, news of the secret tape recording got around to another cast member of The Real Housewives of New York City, Carole Radziwill.